Data group event handler

 Time-controlled event

-Means that the data group event handler responds to messages from timers which affect the data group at other points in this process or another.
+Causes the data group event handler to react to messages from timers that affect the data group from other places in the process or from other processes.

 Click "OK" to complete the configuration.